itpp-labs/access-addons/access_apps/doc/index.rst

 =====

 * If you don't select anything in ``Apps access``: there is no ``[[ Apps ]]`` menu - even if your user is in ``Administration: Settings`` security group.
-Also note that you have no ability to include yourself in groups allowing to install apps - this is what `access_restricted` module do (`access_apps` depends on it)
+Also note that you have no ability to include yourself in groups allowing to install apps - this is what `access_restricted` module does (`access_apps` depends on it)
 * If you have ``Allow to install apps`` selected: there is ``[[ Apps ]]`` menu
 * If you have ``Allow to install apps only from settings``: from other module's ``Configuration >> Settings`` menu, e.g. from ``[[ Sales ]] >> Configuration >> Settigns`` see that you have the ability to check the ``Digital Products`` checkbox that actually installs the `website_sale_digital` module after clicking on ``[Apply]`` button.